whistlebee/harmat/README.md

 `python setup.py develop`

-Works for Python 3 and Python 2.7
+Works for Python 3.4 and above.
+Dropped support for older versions.

 ---